openhab/openhab-addons/bundles/org.openhab.binding.wizlighting/README.md

 ## Thing Configuration

-To create or configure a bulb manually you need its ip address, mac address and homeId.
+To create or configure a bulb manually you need its ip address and mac address.
-These can be found in the ios or android app by entering the settings for bulb in question and clicking on the model name.
+These can be quickly found in the ios or android app by entering the settings for bulb in question and clicking on the model name.
 The refresh interval may also be set; if unset it defaults to 60 seconds.

 Wifi Socket thing parameters: